MHD in a cylindrical shearing box II: Intermittent Bursts and Substructures in MRI Turbulence: Results

 Next, we inspect the compressible terms, $\overline{[i\Rightarrow _{_j}~\, i]}$, which correspond to the round arrows around each $B_i$ in Figure \ref{fig:Triangle01}.
 The physical meaning is the amplification (attenuation) of magnetic field by convergent (divergent) flows (right panel of Figure \ref{fig:schpic}).
 One can see that the signs of some $\overline{[i\Rightarrow _{_j}~\, i]}$ terms are different in the cylindrical and Cartesian simulations.
-Most remarkable difference is found in the compressible amplification of $B_{\phi}$ along $R$; $\overline{[\phi\Rightarrow _{_{_R}}~\, \phi]}$ in the cylindrical cases is quite large ($=+6.42$ for $H_0/R_0=0.1$ and $+6.98$ for $H_0/R_0=0.01$), which is in contrast to negative $\overline{[y\Rightarrow _{_z}~\, y]}(=-1.05)$ in the Cartesian case.
+Most remarkable difference is found in the compressible amplification of $B_{\phi}$ along $R$; $\overline{[\phi\Rightarrow _{_{_R}}~\, \phi]}$ in the cylindrical cases is quite large ($=+6.42$ for $H_0/R_0=0.1$ and $+6.98$ for $H_0/R_0=0.01$), which is in contrast to negative $\overline{[y\Rightarrow _{_x}~\, y]}(=-1.05)$ in the Cartesian case.
 Surprisingly, the amplification rate by $\overline{[\phi\Rightarrow _{_{_R}}~\, \phi]}$ is slightly larger than that of $\overline{[R\Rightarrow _{_{_R}}~\, \phi]}$, the winding term by radial differential rotation.
 In other words, the contribution from the compressible flows dominates that from the shear flows in the amplification of $B_{\phi}$ in the realistic cylindrical simulations, which is fundamentally different from the result obtained from the Cartesian simulation.
-We again infer that this is because of the radial variation of epicycle frequency, which cannot be considered in the Cartesian setup.
+We again infer that this is because of the radial variation of epicyclic frequency, which cannot be considered in the Cartesian setup.
+The relative importance of the compression against the shear is a possible and probably plausible reason for the small Reynolds stress in the cylindrical simulations (Section \ref{sec:tevol}).
+From geometrical considerations, the Reynolds stress $\propto v_R \delta v_{\phi}$ is expected to be generated by shearing motions.
+If the compressible effect dominates, the sheared stress will be perturbed or interrupted, which will reduce the Reynolds stress.

 $\overline{ [R\Rightarrow _{_{\phi}}~\, R]}$ is also different between the cylindrical and Cartesian simulations.
 Although $\overline{ [x\Rightarrow _{_{y}}~\, x]}$ is nearly 0 in the Cartesian simulation, $\overline{ [R\Rightarrow _{_{\phi}}~\, R]}$ takes a relatively large negative value in the cylindrical simulations, which partially cancels positive $\overline{ [\phi\Rightarrow _{_{\phi}}~\, R]}$ due to the outward transport of angular momentum, described above (Figure \ref{fig:sh+AM}).